orajhan-zz/Azure-OCI-Interconnection/README.md

 If you want to provision resources in Oracle cloud, you may try to use OKIT where you can get Terraform, Ansible scripts by simply dragging/dropping service icons or directly provision it using Oracle Resource Manager that is managed Terraform service.
 Please see the videos below to understand what it is. it's pretty cool.
 Video: https://www.youtube.com/watch?v=7Dg-6RMBbqs&feature=youtu.be&list=PLvlciYga5j3yY-8t5V6DFHy1ecqxOJsrc

-Now that I am also one of contributors for OKIT development, please let me know if there is featuer request or any better idea.
+Now that I am also one of contributors for OKIT development, please let me know if there is a feature request or any better idea.

 GitHub: https://github.com/oracle/oci-designer-toolkit